What do you do when you’re stressed, anxious, distracted, annoyed, and altogether just feeling a little cranky?

-Reduce Psychological & Physiological Stress
+Reduce Psychological and Physiological Stress

 This double-blind study is a small one, observing only 12 subjects who were given either L-Theanine or placebo to assess the amino acid’s effect on acute mental stress spurned by math problems (that is stressful!).
-Administration of L-Theanine or placebo took place prior to and midway through the experimental trials, after which the researchers compiled results on heart rate & salivary stress levels.
-The lower heart rate & stress level measures associated with L-Theanine administration lead to the conclusion that L-Theanine seemed to “cause anti-stress effects via the inhibition of cortical neuron excitation.”
+Administration of L-Theanine or placebo took place prior to and midway through the experimental trials, after which the researchers compiled results on heart rate and salivary stress levels.
+The lower heart rate and stress level measures associated with L-Theanine administration lead to the conclusion that L-Theanine seemed to “cause anti-stress effects via the inhibition of cortical neuron excitation.”

 Possess Neuroprotective Effects on Cognitive Dysfunction

-Operating on the basis that L-Theanine can pass through the blood-brain barrier and affect neurotransmitters glutamate & glutamine, the researchers of this study supplied 47 mg/day L-Theanine (as powdered green tea) to elderly volunteers to see how the amino might affect age-related cognitive dysfunction.
+Operating on the basis that L-Theanine can pass through the blood-brain barrier and affect neurotransmitters glutamate and glutamine, the researchers of this study supplied 47 mg/day L-Theanine (as powdered green tea) to elderly volunteers to see how the amino might affect age-related cognitive dysfunction.
 When compared to the placebo group, L-Theanine administration was found to “significantly lower decline in cognitive function,” suggesting that L-Theanine might possess neuroprotective benefits for elderly users.

-Support Sleep Quality & Recovery
+Support Sleep Quality and Recovery

 Interestingly, although L-Theanine doesn’t demonstrate sedative effects, this study observed the administration of 200 mg L-Theanine before bed in relation to a number of sleep quality measures, finding that the amino acid qualified as a “safe, natural sleep aid.”
 The improvement in sleep quality wasn’t linked to sedation but rather to the calming, anxiolytic effects of L-Theanine.
 With that in mind, the researchers noted that L-Theanine makes for a unique sleep aid in that it may be useful at any time of day for its non-drowsy calming benefits.